What is Primary Research and How do I get Started?

 Not considering other related factors

-It is very difficult to be able to study all the factors that relate to a specific group of people, event, or occurrence.
+It is very difficult to be able to study all the factors that relate to a specific group of people, an event, or an occurrence.
 Even so, if you do not include these factors within your primary research, they should still be considered when you begin to analyze your data.
-For example, if you are studying the parking issue on campus and look at the amount of cars being parked on campus vs. the student population, you are omitting other factors like the amount of commuter students, the number of faculty who drive, accessibility of public transportation and many others.
+For example, if you are studying the parking issue on campus and look at the amount of cars being parked on campus vs. the student population, you are omitting other factors like the amount of commuter students, the number of faculty who drive, accessibility of public transportation, as well as many other factors.

 Being able to know what data is valid